posit-dev/plumber2/README.md

 checked and default value imputed if missing.

 For the `/plot` handler you can also see that it specifies multiple serializers.
-Doing so will allow the client to request it’s prefered response format using the `Accept` header.
+Doing so will allow the client to request its preferred response format using the `Accept` header.
 Plumber2 will then perform content negotiation to figure out the best response format based on what it supports and what the client prefers.